 Combine flour with sea salt in a large mixing bowl.
 Then create a well in the middle of the flour and pour the yeast mixture and the coconut oil into it.
 Fold the dough gently to combine.
 It should just come together and then you can use your hands to knead the dough a few times into a ball.

 Lightly oil another large mixing bowl with 1 teaspoon of coconut oil and place the ball of dough in it to proof.
 Cover with plastic wrap and a towel and leave it in a warm dark place for 2 hours.
 On top of the fridge or in the oven or microwave should be enough to keep any cool draft off of it.
 The dough will double in size.

-Add the pizza sauce, cheese, and toppings to the surface of the dough, but leave a 1” edge on one side of the dough free from sauce and fillings.
+Add the pizza sauce, vegan cheese, and toppings to the surface of the dough, but leave a 1” edge on one side of the dough free from sauce and fillings.
 That will be the outside edge when you roll the dough up.

 Roll up the dough from end to end fairly tight.
 Slice it in half and each half in half, and then into quarters.
 You can attempt to make these smaller than the cinnamon rolls if you want to serve these as an appetizer.
 Just divide the roll accordingly when you're making your cuts.

-Place all the buns in a baking pan that's been oiled with 1 tsp of olive oil.
+Place all the buns in a baking pan that's been oiled with 1 teaspoon of olive oil.
 Leave a little bit of space around each bun.
 Cover the pan with plastic wrap and a tea towel and leave it in a warm dark place for another 2 hours to proof.

 Once the rolls are proofed, preheat oven to 350°F and bake for 25 to 30 minutes until golden and crispy on top and the cheese is melted.
 Serve slightly warm!